uptane/deployment-considerations/customizations.md

 - Using Uptane over a transport layer security system does not weaken its own security properties.
 If the cost is low, then this may be viewed as adding defense-in-depth, especially if the security system can improve detection, mitigation, or reporting of network disruptions.

-- Security at the transport layer provides forensic proof of origin and destination (when strong mutual authentication is used).
+- Security at the transport layer provides forensic proof of origin and destination when strong mutual authentication is used.
 This may be necessary for compliance with OTA update standards and various current draft regulations.

-## Multiple primaries
+## Multiple Primaries

 We expect that the most common deployment configuration of Uptane on vehicles would feature one Primary per vehicle.
 However, there may be cases where having multiple, active Primaries in a vehicle would be useful.
-One such case would be providing redundancy if some, but not all, primaries fail permanently.
+One such case would be providing redundancy if some, but not all, Primaries fail permanently.
 The OEM MAY use this setup to design a failover system in which one Primary takes over when another fails.
-If so, then the OEM SHOULD take note of the following considerations, in order to prevent safety issues.
+If so, then the OEM SHOULD take note of the following considerations in order to prevent safety issues.

 It is highly RECOMMENDED that, in any given vehicle, there be a single, active Primary.
 This is because using multiple, active Primaries to update Secondaries can lead to problems in consistency, especially when different Primaries try to update the same Secondaries.
 If an implementation is not careful, race conditions could cause Secondaries to install an inconsistent set of updates, with some ECUs installing updates from one Primary, while others take their updates from the second Primary.
 This can cause ECUs to fail to interoperate.

 If multiple Primaries are active in the vehicle at the same time, then each Primary SHOULD control a mutually exclusive set of Secondaries, so that each Secondary is controlled only by one Primary.

 ## Atomic installation of a bundle of images